kittykatattack/learningPixi/README.md

 ```
 The x/y position defines the ellipse’s top left corner (imagine that
 the ellipse is surrounded by an invisible rectangular bounding box -
-the top left corner of that box will be the ellipse's x/y position).
+the top left corner of that box will represent the ellipse's x/y
+anchor position).
 Here’s a yellow ellipse that’s 50 pixels wide and 20 pixels high.
 ```
 var ellipse = new PIXI.Graphics();
 ellipse.beginFill(0xFFFF00);